sherry13131/TEQ-platform/README.md

 # Team 7 - Macrohard Rainforest Inc.

 ## Running
-From the Team7 directory, go into the Application directory, and use Maven to build and run the code.
+From the Team7 directory, change into the Application directory, then use Maven to build and run the code.
 ```
 .../Team7$ cd Application
 .../Team7/Application$ mvn compile